 Holding Property Owners Accountable After A Serious Injury

-At Van Blois Law, our lawyers have been representing persons injured by unsafe premise conditions for more than 40 years.
+At Van Blois & Associates, our lawyers have been representing persons injured by unsafe premise conditions for more than 40 years.
 We have the knowledge, experience, expertise and ability to prove negligence and make a recovery for persons injured by the fault of property owners and managers.

 Property owners are legally responsible to maintain their property in a safe condition.
 When someone is injured on public property, commercial property or private property because of a dangerous or defective condition or failure to keep the property in a safe condition, the property owner and manager may be held liable.
 In order to win a premises liability case, the injured person must prove that the property owner, manager or tenant had the duty to keep the property safe, had knowledge of or should have known of the unsafe condition and did not correct or eliminate the unsafe condition.
 Often accident reconstruction experts, architects and safety engineers are required to successfully prove premises liability.